(Policy updated Dec 2018 – Page conflicts corrected June 2019)

 NB Associates do not have voting rights

-Associates and Trainee subscriptions are £50 per year (£90 with access to Orbit Journal), (renewed each July)
+Associates subscriptions are £50 per year (£90 with access to Orbit Journal), (renewed each July)

-1.1.4 Trainee member – Trainee ophthalmologists with a commitment to oculoplastic surgery demonstrated by posts held, research, meetings attended and oculoplastic sub-specialty training and/or fellowships undertaken.
-Trainee membership will expire at the AGM following appointment to a substantive Specialist post.
-Specialist Ophthalmologists are not eligible and should apply for full membership.
+1.1.4 Trainee member – Trainee ophthalmologists with a demonstrable commitment to oculoplastic surgery.
+This type of membership will expire following substantive appointment, as Specialist Ophthalmologists are not eligible.

-1.2.1 Written submission.
-To the Executive Secretary, with a curriculum vitae and evidence of substantial oculoplastic involvement, for consideration by the Membership Advisory Committee who will make recommendations for Membership for final agreement by the Executive Committee.
+1.2.1 Online application.
+To include a curriculum vitae and evidence of substantial oculoplastic involvement, for consideration by the Membership Advisory Committee who will make recommendations for Membership for final agreement by the Executive Committee.

 1.2.2 Sponsorship.
 Sponsorship is required from two existing Members of BOPSS or recognised authority.
 In the absence of a sponsor, the applicant may be admitted after being contacted by two members nominated by the Executive Committee who shall determine the applicants bone fide status.